 A few weeks after your new workflow is up and running, ask your launch team for feedback.
 This check-in is an important opportunity to spot any gaps or challenges early.
 By addressing potential issues as soon as possible, you can help ensure your new workflow becomes the new norm.

-You’ve already defined what success looks like as part of your rollout plan.
-If you didn’t have a chance to do this, no worries, you can still take time to outline your goals.
+You’ve already defined success as part of your rollout plan.
+If you didn’t have a chance to do this, now’s the time to outline your goals.